umd-mith/mithgrid/docs/downloading.md

 ---
 ## About the Code

-MITHgrid is written in [CoffeeScript](http://coffeescript.org/) to make more readable.
+MITHgrid is written in [CoffeeScript](http://coffeescript.org/) to make it more readable.
 Each part of MITHgrid is a separate source file.
 These files are combined into a single CoffeeScript file before being compiled into JavaScript.